commadelimited/autoComplete.js/readme.md

 		minLength: 0 // minimum length of search string
 	});

+AutoComplete can access local arrays, or remote data sources.

-AutoComplete.js can read data in one of two ways: simple or complex.
+AutoComplete.js can read data in one of three ways: simple or complex.
 Simple data should be returned from the source in the following format:

 	[
 		"Maine",